milliemince/eBay-shipping-predictions/README.md

 #### Predicting Package Delivery Time For Motorcycles In Nairobi
 This study uses XGBoost, a supervised regression model, to predict the estimated time of delivery of a motorcycle-transported delivery in Nairobi.
 The author decided to use input variables including the client’s past orders information, the rider’s past orders information, weather, delivery distance, drop off and pickup location, and time of day.
 It describes the author’s approach to determining feature importance, particularly through graphics and XGBoost tree visuals.
 There is also a discussion of examining the results through the specific lens of a delivery date – it is better to predict late than early – and thus an optimized model should account for this by reprimanding a model harsher for predicting an early time, as opposed to a late time.

-Magiya, Joseph.
+Magiya, J. (2020).
 Predicting Package Delivery Time For Motorcycles In Nairobi.
-ResearchGate, Aug.
-2020, www.researchgate.net/publication/344871967_Predicting_Package_Delivery_Time_For_Motorcycles_In_Nairobi.
+ResearchGate, www.researchgate.net/publication/344871967_Predicting_Package_Delivery_Time_For_Motorcycles_In_Nairobi.

 #### How to Set Realistic Delivery Dates in High Variety Manufacturing Systems
 This paper discusses how neural networks can be used to predict workload (called WLC, workload control) and ultimately delivery date in manufacturing plants.
 The researchers set out to design a neural network that could streamline workload order (in order to minimize queues and optimize delivery dates).
 Their neural network had the following structure: an input layer with 12 inputs, a single output neuron delegated to make the forecast of the final delivery time, three hidden layers, each one with 32 neurons (plus a bias) with the Relu activation function, and batch normalization after each hidden layer.
 The authors found significant optimizations of manufacturing logistics and delivery times with their model.

-Mezzogori D., Romagnoli G., & Zammori F. (2019) How to Set Realistic Delivery Dates in High Variety Manufacturing Systems.
+Mezzogori D., Romagnoli G., & Zammori F. (2019).
+How to Set Realistic Delivery Dates in High Variety Manufacturing Systems.
 International Federation of Automatic Control. www.sciencedirect.com/science/article/pii/S2405896319314983.

 ### Introduction Outline